About CCA

 Statement of Faith

-CCA is a distinctly Christian community.
-The following Doctrinal Statement, including the Statement on Marriage, Gender, and Sexuality (collectively, the “Statement of Faith”) expresses the theological foundation and biblical convictions upon which CCA is based.
-It reflects the key elements of Christianity that are held by Protestant Christian churches and taught in various ways throughout the entire school.
-The substance of these Statements is considered primary doctrine at CCA.
-All parents and employees at CCA must agree to and support these Statements:
+Covenant Classical Academy is a distinctly Christian community.
+The following Statement of Faith expresses the theological foundation and biblical convictions upon which CCA is based.
+It reflects the key elements of Christian doctrine that are held by Protestant Christian churches and taught in various ways throughout the entire school.
+All parents and employees at CCA must agree with and support these statements:

 FAQs

-But I’ve never taught before.
+I’ve never taught before.
 How could I teach my child at home?

 When will my child’s teacher respond to communications from parents on home days?